npthinhdev/valexer/README.md

 # VALIDATE EXERCISE

-Create a simple website to allow user to validate their implementation for Go exercise during the time they learn Go.
+Create a simple website to allow user to validate their implementation for Go exercise during the time they learn Go

 Admin create/update/delete exercise with:
 - Title